 by guest blogger Debra Ruh Ruh Global Consulting

 I am a big fan of social media.
-I use it to highlight the value of including everyone in society, with a special emphasis on the community of people with disabilities (PwD and accessible Internet, Communications and Technology (ICT).
-I believe that we (the community of PwD) are finding our voices via social media; however, there are some significant accessibility issues that should be addressed.
+I use it to highlight the value of including everyone in society, with a special emphasis on the community of people with disabilities (PwD and accessible Internet, Communications, and Technology (ICT).
+I believe that we (the community of PwD) are finding our voices via social media; however, there are some significant social media accessibility issues that should be addressed.

 As an example, WebAIM’s May 2012 screen reader survey indicated that only 54.2% of screen reader users surveyed found social media sites to be “very accessible” or “somewhat accessible”, while 33.7% of respondents said social media sites were “very inaccessible” or “somewhat inaccessible”.
 There’s certainly a lot of room for improvement there.

 Some common accessibility issues with sites like Twitter, Facebook, LinkedIn and YouTube include: